aferri-alstom/vscode-vba/README.md

 ## Syntax Highlighting

-This package provides syntax highlighting and snippets of VBA.
+This package provides syntax highlighting and snippets for visual basic.

 Based off an import of the [VBScript.tmLanguage](https://github.com/SublimeText/VBScript/blob/master/VBScript.tmLanguage)